SkelliBoi/Humble-Warden/README.md

 It's possible that at some point the installation will give an error.
 Often times just trying it again will solve the problem.

-To check wether the installation was successful, look for the "ModOrganizer.exe" file inside the installation folder and open it.
+To check whether the installation was successful, look for the "ModOrganizer.exe" file inside the installation folder and open it.
 If it has a Dark theme, the installation should be a success.

 ## Install DAZIPs